 Accurate flow measurement is increasingly imperative for sanitary sewer overflows (SSOs) and combined sewer overflows (CSOs), which are a rapidly growing area of concern for municipalities.
-The challenge is that traditional metering solutions for those applications rely on open channels, which can be problematic.
-Because of the drawbacks, plant operators might consider switching to a closed-pipe solution.

 Variable area (VA) flow meters offer an economical solution in many hazardous wastewater applications, as well as a variety of other uses, but are often overlooked by engineers and plant operators who think a higher level of flow measurement technology is necessary.
-More advanced VA devices have overcome previous limitations while retaining Class 1 Division 1 hazardous area approvals, even with the addition of capabilities such as communication protocols and other features.

 Advantages And Disadvantages Of Available Options For Measuring Wastewater Flow In Partially Filled Pipes